PeteWein/butlerbot/docs/index.md

 After inviting, feel free to use the `!help` command to see what services he offers!

+## Documentation

+Although this is a simple landing page, detailed documentation can be found via. the [auto-generated docs here.](./documentation/index.html).
+These were created using JSDoc.

 ## Interest in having Butlerbot join your discord?

 Please feel free to follow the link [here](https://discord.com/api/oauth2/authorize?client_id=740165717688582256&permissions=8&scope=bot) to have butlerbot join your discord server.